Canon M6 versus Fujifilm X100F

 - Longer lasting: Gets more shots (390 versus 295) out of a single battery charge.

-If the count of relative strengths (bullet points above) is taken as a measure, the M6 comes out slightly ahead of the X100F (5 : 4 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the M6 emerges as the winner of the contest (6 : 4 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the M6 or the X100F handle or perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is why expert reviews are important.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.